MycroftAI/lingua-franca/readme.md

 pip install /path/to/your/lingua-franca
 ```

-Now when talking with Mycroft it will be using your development version of Lingua Franca.
+Now, when talking with Mycroft, it will be using your development version of Lingua Franca.

 ### 7. Commit changes
-Make commits in logical units and describe them properly.
+Make commits in logical units, and describe them thoroughly.
 If addressing documented issue, use the issue identifier at the very beginning of each commit.
 For instance:
 ```
 git commit -m "Issues-123 - Fix 'demain' date extraction in French"
 ```